hbolzan/new-framework/README.md

 JS Biz Framework was created to meet a very specific need: developing business web applications.

 ## Motivation
 In 2007 I started writing a desktop application aimed at small industries.
 In 2013 I began to feel the need of a web version, but there was a lot of code to migrate.
 Fortunately, a large portion of the application was built over a framework that renders CRUD forms, formsets, menus, and reports.
 So, if I wrote a web client that was able to parse the definitions for the existing desktop framework, I could magically migrate lots of forms and reports.
 Early in 2018 I started a project called [reagent-metaforms](https://github.com/hbolzan/reagent-metaforms) written in ClojureScript.
 After a year of hard work, it ended up being a huge failure.
-In 2019 I decided to start it all over, writing in JS this time.
+In 2019 I decided to start it all over, writing it in JS this time.

 ## But, after all, what does it do?
 So far, it takes a JSON definition like